onsi/gomega/index.md

 Note that Go's type system does not allow you to write this as `ContainElements([]string{"FooBar", "Foo"}...)` as `[]string` and `[]interface{}` are different types - hence the need for this special rule.

+The difference between the `ContainElements` and `ConsistOf` matchers is that the latter is more restrictive because the `ConsistOf` matcher checks additionally that the `ACTUAL` elements and the elements passed into the matcher have the same length.

 #### BeElementOf(elements ...interface{})

     Ω(ACTUAL).Should(BeElementOf(ELEMENT1, ELEMENT2, ELEMENT3, ...))